Osteoarthritis (OA) and Exercise

 - Strength training can be performed at home or at the gym (in our Strong Room).
 The thigh, hip and calf muscles are often weak in people with OA.
 Resistance can be applied with weights, elastic tubing or body weight.

-- Aerobic exercise may include walking, cycling, or using a rowing machine or a seated stepper.
+- Aerobic exercise may include walking, cycling, using a rowing machine, a seated stepper or calf push-ups..

 - Aquatic (water) exercise can be a useful gateway to land-based exercises.
 The water buoyancy minimises the load on the joints and reduces pain on weight-bearing.
 On its own aquatic exercise only gets a conditional recommendation from the RACGP.

 - Other types of beneficial exercise include tai chi, balance exercises, and stretching to improve the range of joint motion and flexibility.

 Before starting a physical exercise program, it is recommended that you receive a comprehensive assessment by an appropriately qualified health care provider, an Exercise Physiologist (EP).
 This assessment should include clinical evaluation of your osteoarthritis and should identify any other health conditions that may be worsened by exercise.

 Key Points to Remember